John McInerney

-John Edward McInerney (born 7 September 1957 in Liverpool, United Kingdom) is a British singer, songwriter, and the frontman of German band Bad Boys Blue.
+John Edward McInerney (born 7 September 1957) is a British-German singer, songwriter, and the frontman of German band Bad Boys Blue.
 He is the only band member from the original line-up of the group still performing.

 Early years

 John McInerney was born in Liverpool, England in 1957.
 He was interested in music since his childhood and once even appeared on British television performing "She Loves You" by the Beatles.
 McInerney's mother Agnes died when he was four and a half years old, leaving him and his younger brother to be brought up by their grandmother.
 When he was 15 years old, he played in the junior team of a local football club.
 Having graduated from school, McInerney worked as a stockbroker, and in 1979 he decided to move to Germany.

 He married in 1985 and has two sons, Ryan Nathan (born in 1989) and Wayne (born in 1992), and one daughter.
 He owns several pubs in Cologne.